 Wind turbine power curves describe how much power a wind turbine can extract from the wind at a variety of different wind speeds.
 Most power curves have a fairly similar shape, but each model of wind turbine has a unique power curve based on its design characteristics.
-By examining the power output curve, you can tell when a wind turbine will start generating power, its maximum power output, and in what type of wind regime it will comfortably generate power.
+By examining the power curve, you can tell the wind speed at which a wind turbine will start generating power, the wind speed at which it produces its maximum power output, and in what range of wind speeds it can safely operate.

 Describe a power curve and its importance in understanding blade efficiency.

 Generate a power curve for a classroom wind turbine.

 This experiment features the following Vernier sensors and equipment.